lundbird/workstation-setup/README.md

 # How to setup your workstation
 Whenever I get a new workstation I always find myself repeating the same steps to set it up just how I like.
 Here is a repo dedicated to documenting all the necessary steps and providing configuration files necessary.
 The following assumes installing to a macbook pro.

+** MacOS provides a tool "Migration Assistant" to migrate your existing configuration from a backup or other mac to your new device.
+This is preferred to installing everything from sratch as described below. **
 # Necessary Tools
 ### Karabiner Elements
 - keyboard customizer for macos